yqlbu/wireguard-proxy/WIKI.md

 #### Multiple LAN NAT Support

-If you want to configure more than one LAN in your local network, you may take [Wireguard NAT Workflow](#wireguard-nat-workflow) as a reference and modify the Peer configuration on `/etc/wireguard/wg0.conf` as the template shown below:
+If you want to configure more than one LAN in your local network, you may take [WireGuard NAT Workflow](#wireguard-nat-workflow) as a reference and modify the Peer configuration on `/etc/wireguard/wg0.conf` as the template shown below:

 template